United Democratic Party (Meghalaya)

-The United Democratic Party is a political party recognised in Meghalaya state, India.
+The United Democratic Party (UDP) is a political party recognised in Meghalaya state, India.
 It is now led by Metbah Lyngdoh.
 It was started by E. K. Mawlong.

 The flag of the party is of three vertical colours with scarlet red colour at the extreme left nearest to the flag post, parrot green colour at the extreme right and white colour at the middle signifying respectively courage, valour and sacrifice (Scarlet Red), sincerity, honesty, integrity (White) and hope, hard work, survival (Green).

 History

 In 1998, B. B. Lyngdoh was sworn in as Chief Minister of Meghalaya with the support of his erstwhile rival, the Indian National Congress.
 UDP won 20 MLAs in the 60-member house and with 26 MLAs Indian National Congress was senior partner in the Alliance.
 There was a power-sharing agreement between the UDP and Indian National Congress to share the Chief position for two and a half years each.
 D. D. Lapang was named Deputy Chief Minister of Meghalaya.

 In 2000, E. K. Mawlong succeeded B. B. Lyngdoh as the Chief Minister of Meghalaya.
 Mawlong in his 18-month tenure was embroiled in a scandal stemming from the construction of Meghalaya House in Kolkata.
 Bharatiya Janata Party and Nationalist Congress Party withdrew their support for Mawlong and he was forced to step down from office in December 2001.